20 Ways to stay focused at work (+ instant hacks)

 Learn about the importance of decluttering your digital workspace here:

-Finding some quiet time when you have to finish an important assignment with flying colors is often a challenge.
+Finding some quiet time when you have to finish an important assignment with flying colors is often challenging.

-So, it’s best that you find a quiet, isolated place where you can go work when you need ultimate focus and zero distractions.
+So, it’s best to find a quiet, isolated place where you can go to work when you need ultimate focus and zero distractions.

-Nowadays, most companies that have official office spaces harbor an open office policy — you all sit and work together, for better or for worse.
+Nowadays, most companies that operate on-site have an open office policy — you all sit and work together, for better or for worse.

 But, most offices still have isolated rooms for meetings and similar activities.